Atacama Desert 7-Day Itinerary: San Pedro de Atacama Guide

 Hotel: Cumbres San Pedro de Atacama

 The journey to the hotel offers a scenic introduction to the Atacama landscape.
-Upon arrival at Cumbres, we were welcomed with refreshing pisco sours - a perfect start to our desert stay.
+Upon arrival at Cumbres Hotel, we were welcomed with refreshing pisco sours - a cocktail local to Chile and the perfect start to our desert stay.
 The property features individual villas, each with its own private patio and natural desert-inspired finishes.
 The rooms incorporate local materials and textures, creating a harmonious blend with the surrounding environment.
 The location is great as it is just outside of the San Pedro de Atacama town area.
 The hotel offers a free shuttle into town between dedicated hours.

-The hotel has five temperature-controlled pools scattered throughout the property, providing welcome relief from the desert heat.
-Their on-site restaurant serves breakfast daily and offers an impressive menu focusing on seafood - don't miss their exceptional ceviche.
+The hotel has five temperature-controlled pools, providing welcome relief from the desert heat.
+There is also a sauna and steam room.
+Their on-site restaurant serves breakfast, lunch, and dinner daily and offers an impressive menu focusing on seafood - don't miss their exceptional ceviche.

 Distance: Within 30-50 minutes from San Pedro

 The first stop was Laguna Piedra in the Cejar complex, a salty marvel where visitors float effortlessly like corks.
 The experience is highly regulated - groups enter with guides at scheduled times and follow a single-file path to designated viewpoints.
 Swimming time is limited to exactly 18 minutes, during which you can experience the unique buoyancy of the mineral-rich waters.
 While the salt water makes photography tricky, the sight of volcanic peaks in the distance makes for a stunning backdrop.
-The tour company provides robes and the facility has shower areas, though these can get crowded during peak times.
+I brought my phone in but only for a few minutes, being careful to avoid any chances at splashes or drips from the salty lagoon.
+The tour company provides robes, and the facility has shower areas, though these can get crowded during peak times.

 From there, we visited Ojos del Salar—two round, deep blue sinkholes surrounded by salt crust.
 We ended our tour at Laguna Tebenquiche, where mirror-like reflections of the Andes painted a scene so still it felt photoshopped.
 While the strict scheduling and guided format may limit creative photography opportunities, the natural beauty of these sites remains undeniable.
 You can get a guide here.

-🦩 Day 3 AM: Salar de Atacama & Toconao Town
+Day 3 Morning: Flamingos at Salar de Atacama & the Adobe Village of Toconao

 Distance: ~1 hour drive south of San Pedro